techidaily/site-some-tips/source/_posts/in-2024-unlock-creativity-essential-green-screen-techniques.md

 When shooting the green screen video, it's of great importance to keep the camera very still and a tripod is necessary for this purpose.
 The simplest shot is to captures the whole body in the center of the cloth so that none of the peripheral edges of the room can been seen.
 Another general rule is that it's better to lose legs in a shot than the head of an individual.
 Although sometimes it's essential to film a perspective that break these rules, many problems can be overcome in the editing process.

 Looking for some best cameras for shooting green screen video?
-Check our picks of[the Top 15 Best Cameras in 2018](https://tools.techidaily.com/wondershare/filmora/download/)
+Check our picks of [the Top 15 Best Cameras in 2018](https://tools.techidaily.com/wondershare/filmora/download/)

 #### 3Clothing tips in shooting a Green Screen Video